Thomas Welsh (swimmer)

-Thomas Douglas Welsh (20 April 1933 – 19 November 2021) was a British swimmer.
+Thomas Douglas Welsh (20 April 1933 – 19 November 2021) was a Scottish swimmer from Galashiels in the Scottish Borders.
 He competed in two events at the 1952 Summer Olympics.
 He died in Johannesburg on 19 November 2021, at the age of 88.

+Early life and swimming

+Swimmer Thomas Douglas Welsh (Doug) was the son of Bank Street newsagents Reid and Beatrice Welsh and was educated at the Burgh Primary School and Galashiels Academy.